doingcloudright/airship.tf/guide/ecs_service/README.md

     inherit the Networking of their Docker Host.
 As different different tasks cannot allocate the same port on the docker host, ECS uses [Dynamic Port Mapping](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_PortMapping.html), which allocated ports in the ephemeral port range from 49153 through 65535.
 The Security Group of the EC2 Instance needs to allow traffic from the Load Balancer to these ports.

 * awsvpc
     - awsvpc network-mode is mandatory on Fargate and optional on EC2.
 The ECS Task will have its own ENI and will also have its own Security Group.
 The `container_port` parameter will also be used to expose the port on its network interface.
 A security group rule would need to allow traffic to this port.
 Using awsvpc with EC2 ECS is limited as the amount of available network interfaces per EC2 instance is extremely limited.
 [This](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) table shows the amount of ENI's available per instance type.
+Check out the [AWS Container Roadmap](https://github.com/aws/containers-roadmap/issues/7)!

 ::: tip
 For both network modes the security groups need to allow outgoing traffic to communicate with AWS, for example to pull ECR Docker images.